Aodhán Ó Ríordáin: Seanad Éireann

 of a new government of 6 May.
 He was nominated by the Labour Party for election to Seanad Éireann.
 In April 2016, he was elected to the 25th Seanad on the Industrial and Commercial Panel.

 After Brendan Howlin was elected unopposed as Labour leader, he appointed Ó Ríordáin as Spokesperson on Environment and Sustainable Development, and Gaeltacht Affairs.

 On 10 November 2016, following the United States presidential election, Ó Ríordáin made a public statement in the Seanad that went viral on social media, in which he labelled President-elect Donald Trump as a "fascist" and a "monster", quoting Edmund Burke's attributed maxim that "the only way evil can prosper is for good men to do nothing".
 He condemned Trump's statements threatening to imprison his opponent, former Secretary of State Hillary Clinton, barring Muslims from entering the country, mass deportations, and his assertions that the media and the political system were rigged.
 Describing current events as an "ugly political crossroads", Ó Ríordáin declared that he was "embarrassed" and "frightened" by the reaction of Taoiseach Enda Kenny and the government, and sarcastically remarked that the government's reaction was to "ring [the U.S. government] up and ask them if it's okay to still bring the shamrock on St. Patrick's Day".
 He applauded SDLP leader Colum Eastwood's statement that his party would boycott the St. Patrick's Day ceremony at the White House during Trump's presidency.

 On 26 October 2017, speaking in the Seanad regarding a mortgage lending scandal, Ó Ríordáin referred to the bankers as a "shower of bastards" who are "getting away with murder, year in year out, in this democracy".
 He was admonished by Cathaoirleach Denis O'Donovan for using unparliamentary language.

 Return as TD and Labour Party leadership contest

-Ó Ríordáin was elected for the Dublin Bay North constituency at the 2020 general election, getting 11.3% of the first preference vote.
+Ó Ríordáin was elected for Dublin Bay North at the 2020 general election, getting 11.3% of the first preference vote.
 After Brendan Howlin's intention to stand down as party leader following the 2020 general election, Ó Ríordáin was nominated to contest the leadership election by Ged Nash and Ivana Bacik. Ó Ríordáin was also publicly supported by former Labour TD Liz McManus and former lord mayor of Dublin Andrew Montague.
 Launching his election bid, Ó Ríordáin said that Labour needed to rebuild its relationship with the public and had to get people to "trust us again".
 On 3 April 2020, it was announced that Ó Ríordáin had received 45% of the vote, with Alan Kelly the winner on 55%.